 The Speakers Bureau is comprised of Holocaust survivors, World War II veterans, and descendants of survivors who present their or their family’s experiences during the Holocaust to groups of 20 or more people scheduled in advance.
 Fill out this form to schedule a testimony.

 Our collection of testimonies is available online, including historical and modern footage of survivors sharing their stories.

 Becoming a member is a meaningful way to make a lasting impact.
 Members also get closer to the Museum with special benefits and exclusive experiences throughout the year.
-Deepen your support as a Patron Circle member or learn more about our Young Friends program for members ages 21-39.
+Deepen your support as a Patron Circle member, leave a legacy through our Legacy Society, or learn more about our Young Friends program for members ages 21-39.